 Unique among CSU campuses in its close proximity to several thriving Native American communities, Humboldt provides a rich environment for studying the Native American heritage and for preparing for careers in areas such as Indian education, counseling, and cultural and natural resource management.

-Specialization options for Bachelor of Arts
+Emphasis Areas for Bachelor of Arts

 - Law & Government